gregogalante/evnt/README.md

     # check user exist
     unless @user
-      stop 'The user does not exist'
+      err 'The user does not exist'
       break
     end

     # check product exist
     unless @product
-      stop 'The product does not exist'
+      err 'The product does not exist'
       break
     end

     # check quantity exist for the product
-    stop 'The requested quantity is not available' if @product.quantity < params[:quantity]
+    err 'The requested quantity is not available' if @product.quantity < params[:quantity]

     # check user has money to buy the product
-    stop 'You do not have enought money' if @user.money < @product.price * params[:quantity]
+    err 'You do not have enought money' if @user.money < @product.price * params[:quantity]
   end

   to_initialize_events do